Frequently Asked Questions

 – 10-15 minutes to explain after care and to answer questions.

 2) How much does it cost?
 Our price list is on our SERVICE & PRICING page.
-Brows start at $500 for a single session and $800 for the package, Liner $500 package etc, check it out for more info.
+Brows start at $500 for a single session and $900 for the package that includes the follow up, Liner starts at $500 package etc, check it out for more info.
+We take payment with VISA, MASTERCARD, DEBIT or CASH.

 3) Will black always appear “black” or will it fade?
 All BeautyInk® will fade with time depending on the procedure and aftercare some will fade faster than others depending on your life style..ie sun, swimming, face creams used etc. A follow up sessions will ensure more longevity.
 Black will never look as dark once it heals in because the layer of skin over the top will soften the colour also if you have cool skin towns the colour will look much greyer in the skin so dark brown’s are recommended.